Genocide of Serbs in the Independent State of Croatia: Expulsion and ethnic cleansing

 Expulsions was one of the pillar of the Ustaše plan to create a pure Croat state.
-The first to be forced to leave were war veterans from the World War I Macedonian front who lived in Slavonia and Syrmia.
+The first to be forced to leave were war veterans from World War I Macedonian front who lived in Slavonia and Syrmia.
 By mid-1941, 5,000 Serbs had been expelled to German-occupied Serbia.
 The general plan was to have prominent people deported first, so their property could be nationalized and the remaining Serbs could then be more easily manipulated.
 By the end of September 1941, about half of the Serbian Orthodox clergy, 335 priests, had been expelled.

 Advocates of expulsion presented it as a necessary measure for the creation of a socially functional nation state, and also rationalized these plans by comparing it with the 1923 population exchange between Greece and Turkey.
 The Ustaše set up holding camps, with the aim of gathering a large number of people and deporting them.
 The NDH government also formed the Office of Colonization to resettle Croats on reclaimed land.
 During the summer of 1941, the expulsions were carried out with the significant participation of the local population.
 Many representatives of local elites, including Bosnian Muslims in Bosnia and Herzegovina and Germans in Slavonia and Syrmia, played an active role in the expulsion.

 An estimated 120,000 Serbs were deported from the NDH to German-occupied Serbia, and 300,000 fled by 1943.
 By the end of July 1941 according to the German authorities in Serbia, 180,000 Serbs defected from the NDH to Serbia and by the end of September that number exceeded 200,000.
 In that same period 14,733 persons were legally relocated from the NDH to Serbia.
 In turn, the NDH had to accept more than 200,000 Slovenian refugees who were forcefully evicted from their homes as part of the German plan of annexing parts of the Slovenian territories.
 In October 1941, organized migration was stopped because the German authorities in Serbia forbid further immigration of Serbs.
 According to documentation of the Commissariat for Refugees and Immigrants in Belgrade, in 1942 and 1943 illegal departures of individuals from NDH to Serbia still existed, numbering an estimated 200,000 though these figures are incomplete.